SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Features.md

 ## Modular and Reusable Workflows (Nesting)

 WilmerAI allows you to build complex processes by breaking them down into smaller, reusable components.
-This is achieved by "nesting" workflows -- running one workflow file as a single step inside another.
+This is achieved by "nesting" workflows: running one workflow file as a single step inside another.
 A **Parent** workflow uses a * *`CustomWorkflow` node** to call a self-contained **Child** workflow.

 This architecture promotes reusability (e.g., creating a single `summarize.json` workflow and calling it from anywhere),